yjason6/netflix_etl/README.md

 Data from the csv file was transformed using Python Pandas.

-Transformed csv files were then ultimately local loaded into PostgreSQL for querying and also local loaded into PowerBI for data visulisation
+Transformed csv files were then ultimately local loaded into PostgreSQL for querying and also local loaded into PowerBI for data visualisation

 <!-- LIBRARY TOOLKIT -->
 ## Library & Toolkit Used